-In 2005, the Compensation Committee established an Executive Retention Plan (the "2005 Retention Plan") to provide it with additional flexibility to meet its objective to retain executive officers of the Company.
-From time to time, the Committee determines that long-term compensation with vesting and forfeiture provisions is an effective and appropriate retention tool, and may make grants to officers through a trust vehicle in which an officer may choose to invest in the Company's Common Stock, Affiliate investment products, or cash accounts.
-As discussed in further detail in the Outstanding Equity Awards at 2006 Fiscal Year-End Table, the Committee last made 2005 Retention Plan grants in 2005, and no grants were made in 2006.
+In 2005, the Committee established an Executive Retention Plan (the "Retention Plan") to provide it with additional flexibility to meet its objective to retain our executive officers.
+From time to time, the Committee determines that long-term compensation with vesting and forfeiture provisions is an effective and appropriate retention tool, and may make grants to officers through a trust vehicle in which an officer may choose to invest in our common stock, Affiliate investment products, or cash accounts.
+In the event that awards in the Retention Plan are forfeited, they are allocated on a pro rata basis to all other remaining participants in the trust.
+As discussed in further detail in the Outstanding Equity Awards at 2007 Fiscal Year-End Table, the Committee last made Retention Plan grants in 2005 (of which certain awards were reallocated in connection with forfeitures, as discussed in the footnotes to the Summary Compensation Table), and no new grants were made in 2007.